Shooting Flambient Real Estate Shots

 Now to Editing

 When in Lightroom, correct the lens, as seen above.
-You should be in the Lens Corrections tab, then the Profile Tab, and I check both.
-Most of the time, your lens will pop up; if not, use the pull-down menu to find it.
+You should be in the Lens Corrections tab, then the Profile tab and I will check both.
+Your lens will usually pop up; if not, use the pull-down menu to find it.

 Select all the images and right-click to get this menu to pop up.
 Select HDR.